ConnectNowUK/docs/docs/api-philosophy.md

 | `scopes` | `array` | An array of valid scopes | - | Filter by objects created before or on this date |

 You can filter by valid model scopes to further limit the results you get back.

+Additionally, all models implementing filtering with scopes also have a `latest` scope, which will order results returned from newest to oldest.

 ## Expanding objects & appending data